Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

-Indeed, the difference in reserve schedules implies that T-SP and C-PO achieve similar economics through different ways.
-Specifically, T-SP schedules fewer reserves and utilizes more RES curtailments in place of SR in actual operation.
-This may work well in case of ample RES, but becomes economically risky when the actual RES availability is low, as expensive slack penalties will be triggered (e.g., due to insufficient capacity, T-SP-1 is penalized as in Table~\ref{tab07}).
-This could also cause a lower RES utilization, i.e., the RES utilization of T-SP-NSs on the four days is 4.2\% lower than C-PO-NTs.
+Indeed, the difference in reserve schedules implies that TSP-NS and CPO-WR-NT achieve similar economics in different ways.
+Specifically, TSP-NS schedules fewer reserves and uses more RES curtailments in place of SR in the RD.
+This may work well in case of ample RES but becomes economically risky when the actual RES availability is low, as expensive slack penalties will be triggered (e.g., due to insufficient capacities, TSP-1 is penalized as in Table~\ref{tab09}).
+This may also cause a lower RES utilization.